Revision Date: 10/25/2021

 - Required signatures

-- Required attachments (meal forms, professional services, travel authorizations, specifications)
+- Required attachments (meal forms, professional services, spend authorizations, specifications)

 - Incomplete specifications.

-For travel, honorariums, lodging, prospect’s expense, workshops, stipends, and professional services, the following information must be included on the requisition.
+For travel, honorariums, lodging, prospect’s expense, workshops, stipends, and professional services, the following information must be included on the request.

 What: Project or purpose